vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 attention to chewing the walnuts to reduce sharp edges as it went down.

+For my second meal of the day, I had a little bit of sauerkraut and skipped walnuts.
+I kept my sauerkraut consumption to within 50-70% of what I would normally consume.

+As of the evening of 2024-05-28, there was no major comeuppance, though I did notice a bit of soreness on occasion.
+My plan for the next few days is to continue on a cautious trajectory, keeping consumption similar to 2024-05-28 for the next 2 days and then considering returning closer to normal.

 ## For comparison

 For comparison, see [2024-01-27: unplanned 22-hour